 - Reimbursement Form

-- Certificate showing proof of obtaining CEs
+- Proof of exam/course completion and/or certificate showing proof of obtaining CEs

 - Copy of your current professional license